Genetic studies on Arabs: Y-chromosome

-Below is the general distribution of Y-DNA haplogroups among populations native to the Arab world:
+Below is the general distribution of Y-DNA haplogroups among populations of the Arab world:

 mtDNA analysis

-The maternal ancestral lineages of Arabic countries are very diverse.
-The original historical maternal ancestral haplogroups of the Near East were mt (maternal) L3 Haplogroup and (maternal) HV1 haplogroup that are still high in Yemen, while in Greater Syria there is a Eurasian maternal gene flow.
+The maternal ancestral lineages of Arabic countries are diverse.
+The original and still most prevalent maternal haplogroups of Lower Egypt, the Near East and Yemen are R0a1, M1, and HV1.
+In Syria, there is a Eurasian maternal gene flow where U5 peaks.

 HLA antigens

 Many of the genetic disorders specific to Arabs are located on HLA segment on chromosome 6.
 These same segment mutations are also markers of Arabs in genealogical and forensic profiling tests and studies.